Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/samples/Readme.md

 var instanceId =  new TimeSeriesId("Millennium", "Floor2", "2A01");
 ```

+> Please note that this sample is setup to work best when the Time Series Insights ID that is setup with your environment is not one of the default telemetry properties such as iothub-connection-device-id.
+For this sample to mimick a more realistic TSI environment, use `Building`, `Floor` and `Room` as properties for your Time Series Insights IDs.

 ## Time Series Insights Model Settings

 Use `ModelSettings` in [TimeSeriesInsightsClient](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/src/TimeSeriesInsightsClient.cs) to learn more about the environment model settings, such as name, default type ID, and the properties that define the Time Series ID during environment creation.